mptrsen/distats/README.md

 ## COMMAND LINE OPTIONS

+	--real_values

-`--real_values`: Output distances with 15 decimal places.
+Output distances with 15 decimal places.
 Default: rounded to two decimal places.

+	--distance[=X]

-`--distance[=X]`: Use different distance matrix X. Possible values are 'p' (corrected Hamming distance) and 'k2p' (Kimura 2-parameter distance).
+Use different distance matrix X. Possible values are 'p' (corrected Hamming distance) and 'k2p' (Kimura 2-parameter distance).
 Default: p distance.

+	--num_threads[=N]

-`--num_threads[=N]`: Use N threads for calculating the distance matrix.
+Use N threads for calculating the distance matrix.
 Default: single-threaded.

+	--nosubspecies

-`--nosubspecies`: Do not treat subspecies as distinct species; they are merged into one species.
+Do not treat subspecies as distinct species; they are merged into one species.
 Default: treat subspecies as distinct species.

+	--print_dist_matrix

-`--print_dist_matrix`: Distance matrix will be printed into an output file named "distance_matrix_OUTPUT_FILE".
+Distance matrix will be printed into an output file named "distance_matrix_OUTPUT_FILE".
 Warning: because there are n*(n-1) comparisons, the file can be very large!
 Default: no distance matrix file output.

 ## SYSTEM REQUIREMENTS

-DiStats was tested and works with Perl version 5.20.2.
+DiStats was developed and tested with Perl version 5.20.2.
 Downward compatibility has not been tested.

 If you run Linux or some flavor of UNIX, your Perl version should be fine.
 If you work on a Windows machine, possible Perl distributions to download are: